ana-pairo/projeto10-trackit/README.md

 <h1 align="center">TrackIt</h1>

-TrackIt is a simple front-end web application that helps users track their habits.
+TrackIt is a simple front-end mobile web application that helps users track their habits.

 ## Features